handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 }
 {% endhighlight %}

 2.)
-A function we call trackingValues, that recieves a series of model objects, and generates data based on the TRACKING_MAP
+A function we call trackingValues, that receives a series of model objects, and generates data based on the TRACKING_MAP

 {% highlight python %}